srspilot/DeltaOOF/README.md

 CURRENT VERSION V1.01
 (Go to https://github.com/srspilot/DeltaOOF to check for more updates)

+V1.00:
-V1.00: Includes base game
+*Includes base game

+V1.01:
-V1.01: Replaced Lancers faces with new Sexy Lancer faces
+*Replaced Lancers faces with new Lancer faces

+V1.02:
+*General fixes
+*Replaced snowy with new ralsei sprite (untested)

 ------End of updates--------